Christina Ochoa: Science communication and academia

 Ochoa is on the advisory board for OCEANA and Earths Oceans.
 She is the host of the Know Brainer podcast, and has been the host and keynote of several scientific conferences and shows including the college prep program MESA, Bitesize TV's Chaotic Awesome, and NERD ALERT on The Young Turks network.

 She is part of the Los Angeles Committee for Science for Society, which promotes science in society and scientific literacy, and which is the sponsor of the Intel Science and Engineering Fair (ISEF).
 She served as commentator for ISEF 2017.

-She has been an active member of Mensa since 2009.

-After graduating from Santa Isabel La Asunción in Madrid, she began an undergraduate degree in oceanographic engineering at Universidad de las Palmas de Gran Canaria, off the coast of Africa in the Canary Islands.
+After graduating from Santa Isabel La Asunción (high school) in Madrid, she began an undergraduate degree in oceanographic engineering at Universidad de las Palmas de Gran Canaria, off the coast of Africa in the Canary Islands, ranked 1251+ in Engineering, according to Times Higher Education in that subject.

-She continued with advanced marine biology studies at James Cook University in Australia, where she focused on Elasmobranchii, subclass which includes sharks and rays.
+She continued with marine biology studies at James Cook University in Australia, where she focused on Elasmobranchii, subclass which includes sharks and rays.

-She also enrolled in additional subjects in particle physics at the Universidad Nacional de Educacion a Distancia (UNED) but merged into full-time acting before she could complete her masters.
+She also enrolled in additional subjects in particle physics at the Universidad Nacional de Educacion a Distancia (UNED) but merged into full-time acting before she could complete her master's degree.

 She has also participated as an expert guest on the scientific comedy podcast Professor Blastoff, part of the Earwolf network; Cara Santa Maria's Talk Nerdy; and several online STEM education platforms.

-Personal life

-Christina Ochoa was in a relationship with Nathan Fillion (Firefly) between the years of 2013–2015.